dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 ciphersuite KEM's X-BIND-K-CT properties.
-These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as LEAK-BIND-K-PK and LEAK-BIND-K-CT secure as result of the inclusion of the serialized DH public keys in the DHKEM KDF; however it expects pre-validated keys and never explicitly rejects, making it implicitly-rejecting KEM.
+These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as LEAK-BIND-K-PK and LEAK-BIND-K-CT secure as result of the inclusion of the serialized DH public keys in the DHKEM KDF.

-ML-KEM, unlike DHKEM, is also an implicitly-rejecting instantiation of the Fujisaki-Okamoto transform, meaning the ML-KEM output shared secret may be computed differently in case of decryption failure, that reults in different binding properties, such as the lack of X-BIND-CT-PK and X-BIND-CT-K completely.
+ML-KEM is also an implicitly-rejecting instantiation of the Fujisaki-Okamoto transform, meaning the ML-KEM-produced shared secret may be computed differently in case of decryption failure, that reults in different binding properties, such as the lack of X-BIND-CT-PK and X-BIND-CT-K completely.

-The DHKEM construction in HPKE can provide MAL-BIND-K-PK and MAL-BIND-K-CT security (the shared secret 'binds' or uniquely determines the encapsulation key and the encapsualted shared secret ciphertext), where the adversary is able to create the key pairs any way they like in addition to the key generation.
-ML-KEM as specified with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security
+The DHKEM construction in HPKE can provide MAL-BIND-K-PK and MAL-BIND-K-CT security (the shared secret 'binds' or uniquely determines the encapsulation key and the encapsulated shared secret ciphertext, where the adversary is able to create the key pairs any way they like in addition to the key generation) depending on the details of the elliptic curves used.
+ML-KEM as specified in {{FIPS203}} with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security {{KEMMY24}}.
-{{KEMMY24}}.
 LEAK-BIND-K-PK security is resiliant where the involved key pairs are output by the key generation algorithm of the KEM and then leaked to the adversary.
 MAL-BIND-K-CT security strongly binds the shared secret and the ciphertext even when an adversary can manipulate key material like the decapsulation key.

 ML-KEM nearly matches the binding properties of HPKE's default KEM generic construction DHKEM in being MAL-BIND-K-CT and LEAK-BIND-K-PK, and in fact